 Get the Best Credit Cards in Singapore

-What’s the Difference between Cash back, Miles and Points?
+What’s the Difference between Cashback, Points and Miles?

-How to Compare the Reward Rates of Cashback Credit Cards and Miles Credit Cards
+How to Compare the Reward Rates of Cashback & Miles Cards

 Cashback and miles rewards can seem difficult to compare upfront.
 In order to compare them on a level playing field, it's essential to determine their ultimate "value-to-consumer"–or, in other words, the value a cardholder ultimately receives after redeeming rewards for every S$1 spend on their card.
 This can be calculated in two ways, based on card type.